 - 1. Leads for potential students are received through various means. - 2.
 Admissions representative contacts the potential student via telephone, text message or email. - 3.
-Student completes the Distance Education Online Assessment Tool. - 4.
-Admissions representative discusses Platt College, admission requirements, the distance education program and format. - a.
+Student completes the Distance Education Online Assessment Tool.

+- 4. Admissions representative discusses Platt College, admission requirements, the distance education program and format. - a.
 Admission requirements include proof that they are employed in the field and have a GED or high school diploma. - b.
 Program information discussed is the program requirements, length of program, admission requirements.

-Admissions Process and Procedure for Respiratory Therapy - Bachelor of Science (degree completion)
+Admissions Process and Procedure for Respiratory Therapy - Bachelor of Science

-- 8. Leads for potential students are received through various means. - 9.
-Admissions representative contacts the potential student via telephone, text message or email. - 10.
-Student completes the Distance Education Online Assessment Tool. - 11.
-Admissions representative discusses Platt College, admission requirements, the distance education program and format. - a.
+- 1. Leads for potential students are received through various means. - 2.
+Admissions representative contacts the potential student via telephone, text message or email. - 3.
+Student completes the Distance Education Online Assessment Tool. - ${\it 4. } \ \ \, {\it Admissions representative discusses Platt College, admission requirements, the distance education program and format.}$ - a.
 Admission Requirements include an associate degree in respiratory therapy and proof of CRT / NBRCT exam passing rates. - b.
-Program information discussed is the program requirements, length of program, Wonderlic testing (entrance exam) process, essay requirements, and Program Director interview.

-- 12. If student successfully passes the Wonderlic test, they are then scheduled for the Program Director interview and provided information for submitting the essay. - 13.
-Program Director interview is completed. - 14.
+Program information discussed is the program requirements, length of program, Wonderlic testing (entrance exam) or HESI 70%, essay requirements, and Program Director interview. - 5.
+If student successfully passes the Wonderlic test, they are then scheduled for the Program Director interview and provided information for submitting the essay. - 6.
+Program Director interview is completed. - 7.
 Student is informed if they are accepted or not.